-Linesmen are assistants of the referee.
-In no case shall the referee consider the intervention of a linesman if he himself has seen the incident and from his position on the field, is better able to judge.
-With this reserve, and the linesman neutral, the referee can consider the intervention and if the information of the linesman applies to that phase of the game immediately before the scoring of a goal, the referee may act thereon and cancel the goal.
+(5) Linesmen are assistants of the Referee.
+In no case shall the Referee consider the intervention of a Linesman if he himself has seen the incident and from his position on the field, is better able to judge.
+With this reserve, and the Linesman neutral, the Referee can consider the intervention and if the information of the Linesman applies to that phase of the game immediately before the scoring or a goal, the Referee may act thereon and cancel the goal.

-The referee, however, can only reverse his first decision so long as the game has not been restarted.
+(6) The Referce, however, can only reverse his first decision so long as the game has not been restarted.

-If the referee has decided to apply the advantage clause and to let the game proceed, he cannot revoke his decision if the presumed advantage has not been
+(7) If the Referee has decided to apply the advantage clause and to let the game proceed, he cannot revoke his decision if the presumed advantage has not been realised, even though he has not, by any gesture, indicated his decision.
+This does not exempt the offending player from being dealt with by the Referee.